dizzylogicc/WikiParser/README.md

 If you don't have them already, go ahead and download the Qt5 and Boost binaries appropriate for your machine and operating system.

+### Building with Visual Studio (Windows)

 ## License

 This project is licensed under the MIT Open Source License.
-See LICENSE.txt file for details.
+See LICENSE file for details.